-In Figure 1 of Healthcare Quarterly, Trend report, three groups of EDs were used to report ED presentations from July 2014 to September 2019.
+In Figure 1 of Healthcare Quarterly, Trend report, three groups of EDs were used to report ED presentations from January 2015 to March 2020.

-- All hospitals: this cohort includes all EDs that were reporting to the EDDC in each quarter and included in the report. - 2.
-Consistent cohort of hospitals in EDDC from 2014 to 2019: for comparison spanning more than one year, ED presentations were shown using a consistent cohort of hospital EDs reporting to the EDDC from the January to March quarter 2014, so that comparisons of presentations over longer intervals would not be affected by the inclusion of additional EDs from the January to March 2017 quarter onwards. - 3.
+- 1. All hospitals: this cohort includes all EDs that were reporting to the EDDC in each quarter and included in the report. - 2.
+Consistent hospital cohort: for comparison spanning more than one year, ED presentations were shown using a consistent cohort of hospital EDs reporting to the EDDC from the January to March quarter 2015, so that comparisons of presentations over longer intervals would not be affected by the inclusion of additional EDs from the January to March 2017 quarter onwards. - 3.
 Peer group A+B: this cohort includes all EDs in hospital peer groups A1, A2, A3 and B.